 Include only documents directly pertinent to your paper.
-Examples include a copy of instruments, such as the Informed Consent Form used with participants; the Ethics Application for Use of Human Participants; illustrations or figures which are too cumbersome for the body of the thesis; copies of materials used in therapy; transcriptions of sessions, etc. Dissimilar items should be placed in separate appendices (e.g., Appendix A, Appendix B), and each appendix starts on a new page.
+Examples include illustrations or figures which are too cumbersome for the body of the thesis.
+Dissimilar items should be placed in separate appendices (e.g., Appendix A, Appendix B), and each appendix starts on a new page.
 Appendices are included in your Table of Contents.